Delta Force soldiers in tactical gear on a special operations mission

 Ultimately, this specialized gear is what enables them to solve impossible problems in the world's most dangerous places.
 It's one thing to have the best tools, but it's another to know how to use them under extreme fire.
 That reality was put on brutal display for the entire world to see during a fateful battle in Somalia.

 For many, the first real glimpse into this secret world came from the harrowing 1993 Battle of Mogadishu, later immortalized in the book and film Black Hawk Down.
-In one of the most documented combat applications group missions, a small team of Delta Force soldiers was tasked with a surgical strike: to capture a Somali warlord's top lieutenants from a crowded city in broad daylight.
-The mission showcased their specialty---executing high-stakes, precise operations in chaotic environments where success is measured in inches and seconds.
+In one of the most documented missions carried out by the unit, officially the Combat Applications Group (CAG), a small team of Delta Force soldiers was tasked with a surgical strike: to capture a Somali warlord's top lieutenants from a crowded city in broad daylight.
+The mission showcased their specialty, executing high-stakes, precise operations in chaotic environments where success is measured in inches and seconds.

 When a second Black Hawk helicopter was shot down far from the main force, the battle's focus shifted tragically.
 With the lone pilot wounded and surrounded by a hostile mob, two Delta snipers in the helicopter above, Gary Gordon and Randy Shughart, made a choice that defined their unit's ethos.
 They repeatedly requested to be inserted on the ground to defend the crash site, fully knowing it was likely a suicide mission.
 Their request was finally granted.